 Up to a third of Canadians will suffer from the flu or a variety of cold viruses.
 During that time, you may be exposed to 50 possible infections a day!
 If you happen to be within six feet of anyone who is sick, even if you don’t see them, some 10- to 100-million viruses may be coming your way!
 These visible and microscopic droplets will emit through coughs and sneezes.
 Considering that you only need to inhale a few thousand to get sick, you can now understand why these viruses are so contagious.

 To protect yourself, your loved ones and your team, here are nine germy season dos and don’ts.

 1. Get the flu shot.
 It is the most effective way to protect you and your real life network from contagiously catching viruses.

 2. Prepare your seasonal emergency kit and be ready to share supplies when needed.
 It includes tissues, hand sanitizer, disinfecting wipes, lozenges, Vicks VapoRub, and even a mask.
 The mask will protect you when travelling on planes or when visiting loved ones in the hospital.
-The Germ Guy, recommends a couple of sniffs of the menthol ointment to dry up your nasal passages for two hours.
+A couple of sniffs of the menthol stick will dry up your nasal passages for up to two hours.

 Sticky situation: Your colleague is coughing and sneezing in his hand.

 Solution(s): “I can see that you are not feeling too well.
 May I offer you a tissue?”

 3. Stop your spray from spreading.
 Cough and sneeze in your elbow.
 This method will shield others from your droplets.

 If you have time to reach for a tissue, immediately throw it away after using it.
 A stored tissue will keep the germs alive for two hours.
 Imagine a mother dabbing her sick little one’s runny nose, with a tissue.
 She stores it in her purse.
 Fifteen minutes later, she reuses it to remove a ketchup drop from her eldest’s shirt.
 The eldest is now infected.